 Before they sailed, they picked up an American captain and three soldiers.
 They told the captain of their plan.
 He pulled out his handgun and told them that they were going to Corregidor.
 Being that he had them at gunpoint, they went to Corregidor.
 As they attempted to reach the island, the Japanese shelled them and planes dropped bombs at them.
 It is known that he did not go to Ft.
 Drum with other men from D Company.

 Once on the island, he was assigned to fight with the 4th Marines.
 It is known that a number of tankers were assigned to defend Skipper Hill which faced Bataan.
-It was said that during the night for the following four days after the surrender of Bataan, the men on Corregidor could still see flashes from battle as troops who refused to surrender continued to fight.
+It was said - whether true or not - that during the night for the following four days after the surrender of Bataan, the men on Corregidor could still see flashes from battle as troops who refused to surrender continued to fight.
 During this time, the Japanese set up artillery on the beach that fired on Corregidor.
 Most of the Japanese artillery was knocked out by the guns on Corregidor, so the Japanese set up the rest in the jungle.
 Men stated that at night they could count as many as 24 separate batteries firing on the island.
 The shelling and bombing by Japanese planes were slowly knocking out the guns and weakening the defenses.
 The men on Corregidor knew that a landing was going to be attempted, they just didn’t know when it would take place.

 The Japanese barrage of April 29th was intense and it was said that it was because it was the emperor’s birthday.
 One shall hit the magazine for Battery Geary resulting in a tremendous explosion.
 The exchange between the Japanese guns and American guns lasted all day.
 The men guarding South Shore Road were moved to Monkey Point at the beginning of May.
 The reason this was done was that the Japanese landings were expected to take place there.